 Lewis Kiniski (Ryan Stiles)Lewis is one of Drew's friends.
 Your basic know-it-all and troublemaker, he's a janitor at a shady company called DrugCo.

-- The Blind Leading the Blind: He's smarter than Oswald, but his advice to the guy tends to suck.
+- The Blind Leading the Blind: He's considerably smarter than Oswald, but he's also crazy, so his ideas aren't much better.

 - Childhood Friends: With Drew, Kate and Oswald.